Dan-Bas/Election_Analysis/README.md

 o	Diana DeGette
 o	Raymon Anthony Doane
--	The candidate results where: o	Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes. o	Diana DeGette received 73.8% of the vote and 272,892 number of votes. o	Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.
+-	The candidate results where:

+  -	Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
+  -	Diana DeGette received 73.8% of the vote and 272,892 number of votes.
+  -	Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.

--	The winner of the election was: o	Candidate Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.
+-	The winner of the election was:
+  -	Candidate Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview